-Care shall be taken to anchor safety harnesses to a sturdy member of the tower when in the working position.
+Care shall be taken to anchor safety harnesses fall arrest equipment to a sturdy horizontal member of the tower when in the working position.
 To avoid infringing the maximum permitted safe drop, anchorages shall not be made below the level of attachment to the harness unless absolutely necessary.
-While climbing you may have to risk a fall factor 2 but you should mitigate the fall as soon as possible by subsequent anchorages above the climber.
+While climbing you may have to risk a fall factor 2 but you should mitigate the fall as soon as possible by subsequent anchorages as high as possible.

-Where it is impossible to carry out the work from the confines of platforms or ladders, self locking safety anchorages to BS EN 360 should be used before moving out onto the tower structure.
+Where it is impossible to carry out the work from the confines of platforms or ladders, self-locking safety anchorages to BS EN 360 may be used before moving out onto the tower structure.

-Page 13 TPU 1874A Rev 8 - Revised: July 2018 Review date: July 2020 Owner: Stewart Mardle On the completion of work, the Permit to work shall be signed by the holder and returned to the issuing authority.
+On the completion of work, the Permit to work shall be signed by the holder and returned to the issuing authority.
 All barriers and warning notices erected before the work commenced shall be removed.

 The controlling department or authority responsible for the site shall be informed of the completion of work and the departure of the working party from site.
+Contractors must text off the site upon leaving.